FreeAndFair/ColoradoRLA/test/smoketest/README.md

 ## Testing Audit Board procedures

+First, prep for the audit [currently just setting up the CVRs].

-Run ./util.py to
+Run ./util.py to make a random selection and create some aCVRs to audit it with.

-Uploading a round of aCVRs
+You can then upload them one by one from the corla-server-test.html file.

+TODO: use "refresh" to pull the actual seed and parameters, and calculate audit parameters for a given contest.

 ## Updating tests
 Prior to doing an update, perhaps first look at output of curl -I for each query below.